Temples of Wadi es-Sebua: The temple of Amun of Ramesses II

 The "antechamber opens into two side rooms, two side chapels and the sanctuary itself."
 Although the statues in the sanctuary niches were destroyed, they "undoubtedly represented Amon-Re, Re-Harakhty and Ramesses II himself."
 The larger temple at Wadi es-Sebua was built in the rather rough Nubian style, which marked some of Ramesses II's larger buildings.

-Development into a church
+Conversion into church

-In the 5th century AD, the temple was converted into a Christian church.
+After Nubia's conversion to Christianity in the 6th century AD the hypostyle hall of the temple was converted into a church.
 Some temple reliefs were covered with a layer of plaster, where painted images of God was done.
 This layer helped to preserve for posterity the original reliefs; the best examples here are located in the sanctuary and associated chapels of Ramesses' temple where colourful scenes depict Ramesess adoring the sacred boats of Amun-Re and Re-Horakhty.
 There is also an interesting scene in the central niche of Wadi es-Sebua temple where two statues of Amun and Re-Horakhty which stood besides Ramesses II were hacked away by later Christian worshippers and replaced by an image of St. Peter.
 When the plaster coating was removed from the carved reliefs, one finds a bizarre image of Ramesses II offering flowers to St Peter instead.